winnerezy/aries/README.md

 - Offline Messaging [✓]

     Send messages even when offline; they will be delivered once back online.

+- Recent messages page [x]

+    A collectiono of previous chats that the users can access and delete.

+- Add Friends [x]

+    Send friend request and be a friend to be able to chat with users.

 ## Run Locally

 Clone the project